 Leadercommunicators – those leaders who understand the importance of communication, and how you can’t lead without communicating well – engage employees with various communication vehicles that help them connect the dots between individual efforts and organizational goals.
 But just as important as any leadership message is having systems in place to gather employee input and demonstrate its importance to the organization.

 Once you consider the audience and work environment, look at the best ways to engage employees to share their ideas and insights.
 You may use existing channels or create new ones.
-Keep in mind feedback channels can be informal – such as leaders “managing by walking around” or supervisors asking for input – or they can be more formal mechanisms that invite ideas and questions in print or via technology.
+Keep in mind feedback channels can be informal – such as leaders having in-the-moment conversations or supervisors asking for input – or they can be more formal mechanisms that invite ideas and questions in print or via technology.
 When determining which channels work best, keep in mind employees’ time commitment, availability and access to technology.
 Be sure they can use feedback mechanisms both during and after work hours.

 Once you are ready to implement and promote feedback channels throughout the organization, recognize that what you do with their input speaks volumes to employees.
 When leaders respond quickly to ideas and questions, employees get the message their input is valued and they become more committed and engaged.
 To ensure feedback gets the respect it deserves, assign someone to respond personally and promptly to all employee concerns and ideas.

 Highly engaged employees are enthused about their organization and believe they can positively influence its success.
 Acting on employee feedback and highlighting the impact employees make is a strong engagement builder.
 Be sure that all employees know how their colleagues’ suggestions or ideas are being implemented.
 Regularly sharing results and requesting additional feedback creates predictable, consistent two-way communication that encourages employees to take ownership and understand their ideas are valued by the organization.

 What feedback channels do you have in place, and what systems can you add, to encourage and support employee engagement?